-Why Astronomical Drug Prices Are Bad For Health – And Profits
+Why Astronomical Drug Prices Are Bad For Health — And Profits

 As long as everybody is aware about that, people will be much more inclined to say OK, I'm ready to pay a little bit extra for this medicine because I know that it will help fund something that's going to help me further down the line.

 But at the moment there's all this murkiness.
 Part of the concern is the kickbacks, discounts, rebates, the perverse incentives in the system that are also unclear.
-So all we're saying is: can we get transparency?
+So all we're saying is: Can we get transparency?

 Any final thoughts on the push for fair pricing globally for drugs?

 We need more dialogue [for example, at the current forum].
 At the end of the day, we have patients saying, "I want access to these high-cost medicines.
 Why am I not getting it?"
 And I think people need to understand that changing systems is slow.
-It doesn't happen overnight, but that there is a global attention on this issue and we are hearing their voices and we do want change.
+[That] it doesn't happen overnight, but that there is a global attention on this issue and we are hearing their voices and we do want change.
 And that's why these forums take place.